totalwpcare/Two-Factor-Authentication-with-Google-for-WooCommerce/readme.txt

 3. Install `WC Google Authenticator - WC Two Factor Authentication (2FA , MFA)` and Activate the plugin.

 = From WordPress.org =
-1. Search for `WC Google Authenticator - WC Two Factor Authentication (2FA , MFA)` and download it.
+1. Search for `Two Factor Authentication with Google for WooCommerce` and download it.
-2. Unzip and upload the `WC Google Authenticator - WC Two Factor Authentication (2FA , MFA)` directory to your `/wp-content/plugins/` directory.
+2. Unzip and upload the `Two Factor Authentication with Google for WooCommerce` directory to your `/wp-content/plugins/` directory.
-3. Activate WC Google Authenticator - WC Two Factor Authentication (2FA , MFA) from the Plugins tab of your admin dashboard.
+3. Activate `Two Factor Authentication with Google for WooCommerce` from the Plugins tab of your admin dashboard.

-== Screenshots ==

-1. Setup different 2-Factor methods.
-2. Enable or Disable 2-factor for Users.
-3. 2 Factor Authentication prompt during Login.

 == Changelog ==

 = 1.0.0 =
-* First version of WC Google Authenticator - WC Two Factor Authentication (2FA , MFA) plugin supported with Google Authenticator for woocommerce users.
+* First version of `Two Factor Authentication with Google for WooCommerce` plugin supported with Google Authenticator for woocommerce users.